 The man is not up for a fight.

-Get the voters to the polls, and that's how we'll have victory on January uh January 1st, 2026, when I get sworn into office to save this city with the help of all your listeners.
+To beat Zoran and the Zoranistas and the Democratic Socialists of America, you got to go neighborhood by neighborhood, subway stop by subway stop, get the voters to the polls, and that's how we'll have victory on January 1st, 2026, when I get sworn into office to save this city with the help of all your listeners.

-Hey, yeah, go to go to Sleewa for NYC.com.
+Hey, yeah, go to sliwafornyc.com.

-You can donate, volunteer, Sliwa for NYC.com.
+You can donate, volunteer, sliwafornyc.com.

-Now, uh Mondani came out of nowhere.
+Now, Mandani came out of nowhere.

 Somehow he's got 40 million or whatever.

-You know what happens?
+You know, what happens?

 It's the same thing that happened to Eric Adams.

-He got Turkish money that went to Turkish businessmen in New York City, who then had straw donors make those donations, which is illegal, which is why Eric Adams should have gone to jail.
+He got Turkish money that went to Turkish businessmen in New York City who then had straw donors make those donations, which is illegal, which is why Eric Adams should have gone to jail.

-Zoran Mandami, with his smoke, there's fire.
+Zoran Mondami, where there's smoke, there's fire.

 The Department of Justice should do a full-scale investigation.